NGC registry lists

 in its registry to allow collectors to list their early American

-Along with the opening of this new category at NGC Registry
+gold coins.
+Along with the opening of this new category at

-is the inclusion of an early gold collection named the American
+NGC Registry is the inclusion of an early gold collection

-Independence Collection.
-It contains early U.S. gold coins,
+named the American Independence Collection.
+It contains early

-as well as coins that circulated through the colonies and
+U.S. gold coins, as well as coins that circulated through

-were struck by the various states prior to the opening of
+the colonies and were struck by the various states prior to

-the NGC Registry are definitely among the most difficult to
+gold sets in the NGC Registry are definitely among the most

-sales and marketing.
-"To attempt them is to undertake
+president, sales and marketing.
+"To attempt them is to

-a long and serious pursuit.
-This underscores the achievement
+undertake a long and serious pursuit.
+This underscores the

-high-grade and attractive examples of these challenging coins.
+consists of high-grade and attractive examples of these challenging

 collection."

-been entered by dealer Tom Pilitowski, owner of U.S. Rare
+Collection has been entered by dealer Tom Pilitowski, owner

 Some